marcinwanczyk/ergoTASK/README.md

 ## Description
 A Web app designed for calculating prime numbers in a range bounded by your desired upper limit.

+## Tools
+- Java 11
+- Spring 2.7.14
+- Maven 3.9.9

+## Before run
+Check if your environment variables are set up correctly for both Java and Maven versions!

 ## Run
 1. Clone the repo or download .zip file: